praekeltfoundation/ways-of-working/docs/tools.rst

 Unless you've explicitly been told otherwise, we require our team to review your code before landing it in the develop branch.
-Please provide pull requests for our review, the command line tool Hub_ is a convenient way of turning GitHub issues into pull-requests.
+Please provide pull requests for our review, the command line tool Hub_ (see below) is a convenient way of turning GitHub issues into pull-requests.

-The pull-request requirement still remains you are using Jira_ and you can still use Hub_ however your Jira_ ticket's status will not automatically change when the feature branch lands, you will need to update this yourself.
+The pull-request requirement still remains if you are using Jira_ and you can still use Hub_ - however your Jira_ ticket's status will not automatically change when the feature branch lands, so you will need to update this yourself.

 Hub
 ---